 I admire the hard work, good cheer and creativity of PADS’ staff, particularly given the shoe-string budget with which they operate.
 This is a small but hugely important and effective endeavour.

-PADS’ annual volunteer hours are equal to the hours of two full-time employees.
+PADS’ volunteer hours make up over 95% of it’s manpower.
 The hours contributed by the dogs are beyond calculation.

 PADS has no highly-paid executives.
-Its fund-raising profile is modest and the budget infinitesimal.
+Its fund-raising profile is modest and the budget small.
 Donations are dedicated to the purpose of its existence: changing lives one dog at a time.

 Please join me in helping to raise more Assistance Dogs by donating to PADS.”